David Ginsburg (chemist): Academia

 He was also a visiting professor at other highly reputable scientific institutions including: Brandies University, Cambridge University, Oxford University, Stanford University, Heidelberg’s Max Planck Institute and the University of Paris.
-He was President of the Israel Chemical Society and a member of the National Council for Research and Development.
+He was president of the Israel Chemical Society and a member of the National Council for Research and Development.

 Education

-He has a Bachelor of Science from City College of New York (1941), a Masters from Columbia University (1942) and a Doctorate in Chemistry from New York University (1947).
+He has a Bachelor of Science from City College of New York (1941), a master's from Columbia University (1942) and a doctorate in chemistry from New York University (1947).